d99kris/nmail/README.md

 specified.
 Results are sorted by email timestamp.

 Press `<` or `Left` to exit search results and go back to current folder message list.
+Using `/` to search with an empty query also goes back to current folder message list.

 Troubleshooting